The Project Galileo Vision

 – Joseph Wood

 Project Galileo encompasses 300 technologies, serving and enhancing all industrial and economic sectors.
 This collection, begun by Mr. Cleante Vitali decades ago in Europe and Asia, is both disruptive and transformational.
 More important than individual technologies are the innovators who create them, who need support, recognition, and security for themselves and their families.
 The Terrestrial Cities of Science™ will provide a safe harbor for these important scientists and technologists, and for the release, display, and global propagation of their inventions, as products or concepts, to better the human condition and save the environment.

 The 5 Financial Engines of Project Galileo

 – Alistair Darling

-The Great Economy of the State of California originated with its 2 junior stock exchanges, one specializing in resource companies (such as gold mines and silver mines), and the other raising funds for both the Mining Industry in the American West, and key Economic Sectors such as Agriculture, giving birth to the California Wine Industry, railroads and communications companies, and the whole spectrum businesses that built California from a sparsely populated wilderness to the fifth largest economy in the World, surpassing France.
-To build the economies of our 3 planned Terrestrial Cities of Science™, and our Host Countries, we have, in the same spirit, incorporated the foundation of 2 Junior Stock Exchanges per City, in both physical and digital form, including our Innovation Exchange™ and the First Nations Stock Exchange™: 2 of Project Galileo’s Financial Engines.
-Other Financial Engines, to grow the personal economies of our Citizens, as well as regions where we construct our Terrestrial Cities, include the GMU, our Christian Bank (CBank™), and a Polygraphics Production Facility.
+The Great Economy of the State of California originated with its 2 junior stock exchanges, one specializing in resource companies (such as gold mines and silver mines), and the other raising funds for multiple Industries throughout California and the American West.
+These 2 critical economic engines gave birth to the California Agricultural Industry (including its world-famous Wine Industry), San Francisco’s Banking Industry, railroads and communications companies, and the whole spectrum of businesses that built California from a sparsely populated wilderness to the fifth largest economy in the World, surpassing France.
+To build the economies of each of our planned Terrestrial Cities of Science™, and those of our Host Countries, we have, in the same spirit, incorporated the foundation of 5 separate Financial Engines: 2 junior stock exchanges (the Innovation Exchange™ and the First Nations Stock Exchange™); our Christian Bank (CBank™); a Polygraphics Production Facility; and the GMU–Project Galileo’s digital currency.
+In addition, we will be implementing 2 further potential Financial Engines for each Terrestrial City of Science™: a Government Swaps Engine; and full linkage with Project Galileo’s Virtual City of Science™.

 As a child, I dared to dream that someday, I would explore and cultivate the depths of the oceans like Captain Nemo, as immortalized by James Mason, or that I could identify new oceanic species, and promote the environmental preservation of the World’s Oceans, like Jacques Cousteau.